BasPieren/performance-matters-1819/README.md

 Here I explain which steps I took to optimize my product.

 ### Network Test
-After turning my client side app into a server side app I tested the network speed of each one on a slow 3G connection.
-This where the results:
+First after turning my client side app into a server side app I tested the network speed of both the client and the server side app on a slow 3G connection using the Chrome dev tools.

+This where the results that came out of that test:

 ![Client side app](https://i.imgur.com/tz9HYvo.png)
-> Client side network speed test
+> *Client side network speed test load time: __13.50s__*

 ![Server side app](https://i.imgur.com/8i4fJEd.png)
-> Server side network speed test
+> *Server side network speed test load time: __8.33s__*

 The first that stands out is the difference between the amount of documents that the client has to download and the time it takes.
 The client side app takes around 14 seconds to download where the server side app takes "just" 8 seconds.

-The server side app is able to do this because everything is rendered server side so this reduces the amount strain on the client.
+The server side app is able to do this because everything is rendered on the server so this reduces the amount strain and calculation the client has to do.

 ### Audits
-I also ran an audits test.
+I also ran an audits test using Lighthouse which is also build into the Chrome dev tools.
 This test gives your website or web app a score in 5 categories: performance, progressive web app, accessiblity, best practices and SEO.

 ![Client side app](https://i.imgur.com/xMpIaPT.png)
-> Client side audits test
+> *Client side audits test*

 ![Server side app](https://i.imgur.com/vLHVhqe.png)
-> Server side audits test
+> *Server side audits test*

+Here the differences between client and server weren't to big.
+This is probably because the app itself in't to big so the differences are not really noticeable.

 ### Perceived Performance
 To enhance the perceived performance of the web app I took the following steps: